pagkly/Zed/Investopedia3/Wet Loan.md

 Wet Loan
 ## What Is a Wet Loan?

-A wet loan is a mortgage in which the funds realize at—or with the completion of—a [loan application](https://www.investopedia.com/articles/personal-finance/010516/how-apply-personal-loan.asp).
+A wet loan is a mortgage in which the funds realize at—or with the completion of—a [[loan application]](https://www.investopedia.com/articles/personal-finance/010516/how-apply-personal-loan.asp).
 Submission of other required documentation for closing the property, such as surveys and title searches, happens after the dispersion of funds.

 Wet loans allow the borrower to purchase property more rapidly and to complete the necessary documentation after the transaction.
 Conditions surrounding the use of wet loans differ based on state laws, and not all states allow a wet loan.